pinwheelovefaye/academic-kickstart/content/project/sex-ratio-at-birth/index.md

 ---
-title: Sex Ratio at Birth
+title: sex ratio at birth
 summary: Human sex ratio at birth: estimation and projection on national and subnational levels
 tags:
 - statistical demography